Fleming v Securities Commission

 Fleming v Securities Commission [1995] 2 NZLR 514 is a cited case in New Zealand regarding negligent cases against the government.

 Background

-Between 1987 and 1988, finance company Star Investments, placed adverts for deposits in 2 Taranaki newspapers.
+Between 1987 and 1988, finance company Star Investments placed adverts for deposits in 2 Taranaki newspapers.
 These adverts were illegal under the Securities Act on numerous grounds.
-A concerned local solicitor contacted the Securities Commission, and they commenced an investigation, resulting in the Commission advising both the company and the newspaper to cease advertising of the securities.
+A concerned local solicitor contacted the Securities Commission, and they commenced an investigation, resulting in the Commission advising both the company and the newspaper to cease advertising the securities.

-Despite this, the advertisements continued, until the company later collapsed.
+Despite this, the advertisements continued until the company collapsed.